loosewheel/lwexport_tools/readme.txt

 Export Section
 Gets a block volume of the map.
 First right click the lower left corner closest to the player.
 Then the top right corner the furthest forward.
 This orientation is always assumed.
 If the second height is less than the first they are switched.
-A chat message is sent to the player when the first position is set, and then again when the second is set.
-If the volume of the section region is greater than the Maximum section volume setting a message is sent to the player, and the operation is cancelled.
+A chat message is sent to the player when the first position is set, and the again when the second is set.
+If the volume of the section region is greater than the Maximum section volume or the resulting buffer is greater than Maximum buffer length setting a message is sent to the player, and the operation is cancelled.
 After the second position is selected a form opens containing the data of that section.
-This can then be copied out.
-A log message is issued with the volume of nodes exported and the milliseconds for the operation.
+If the buffer is large a form is display stating that the form may take a while|long|VERY long time to display.
+If Continue is clicked the buffer form is displayed.
+A large buffer can take many minutes for the form to display.
+The contents of the buffer form can then be copied out.
+A log message is issued with the volume of nodes exported and length of the buffer for the operation.
 The format of this data is compatible with lwcreative_tools buffer tool.
 ** This tool does not make any alterations to the map.